amirrezasadeqi/funnywing_obsidian_vaults/Telem_Com_vault/Start Note for knowledge base about funnywing project RF Telemetery Communication.md

 In future I will work more on this subject and in future ...

 Now let's construct funnywing with __msgpack__!
+__Note__: At the moment, I could not install the ormsgpack on RPI, So I've decided to work with the standard/official msgpack and I will try the installation of ormsgpack on RPI later.
+I think the problem can be bad internet connection.
+So I will check that!

 #### TODO:
 - [x] Check the RF module profiles with Pixhawk board.
-	Thanks to GOD.
-It seems that pixhawk has no problem with the setting profile which is used for 9XTend RF module connecting to the RPI/CUAV v5+ pixhawk.
-So I think we can test it in field.
+	Thanks to GOD!
+It seems that pixhawk has no problem with the setting profile which is used for 9XTend RF module connecting to the RPI/CUAV v5+ pixhawk(air module).
+So I think we can use the air module profile for pixhawk too and also for tests which will be performed/conducted in the field.

+Let's go ...

+#### Python new things which I learned:
+- GIL: Global Interpreter Lock, is a mutex or lock which allows only one thread to be executable, even in multithreaded programs.
+This can be a bottleneck of the program!
+- dataclass: It is like class, but it is intended to be used for data.
+For more info about it go to realpython tutorial about [dataclasses](https://realpython.com/python-data-classes/).

+## Now I think we should work bese on facts and be reasonable
+There are two problems which I can't spend more time on that:
+- __RF module operating mode__: pixhawk can't work with API mode and on the other hand in transparent mode we can't use the xbee python library. so because I can't spend more time and I want to be agile in developement, I will use the transparent mode and python serial library.
+In future I will work on learning API mode and XBee python library, so in future ...
+- __Can't install ormsgpack on RPI, so we use msgpack__: I don't know if the problem is because of bad network connection or something else, but I have no more time to spend on that so I wil use official/standard msgpack implementation.
+In future I will work on learning/installation and work with ormsgpack or implement my own or extend msgpack for things like python dataclass and now just do the work using python msgpack.
+So in future I will ...

+Now Let's do the job with __msgpack__ and RF module __transparent operating mode__.
 Let's go ...